WGBH-MLA/AAPB2/app/views/exhibits/empoderamiento-latino/notes.md

 <a name="83"></a><sup>83</sup> PBS, “POV at a Glance”, https://www.pbs.org/pov/about/.

-<a name="84"></a><sup>84</sup> “Background: About Latino Public Broadcasting,” Latino Public Broadcasting, accessed September 28, 2021, https://lpbp.org/background/.
+<a name="84"></a><sup>84</sup> “Background: About Latino Public Broadcasting,” Latino Public Broadcasting, accedida September 28, 2021, https://lpbp.org/background/.

 <a name="85"></a><sup>85</sup> *The NewsHour with Jim Lehrer*, May 14, 2007, https://americanarchive.org/catalog/cpb-aacip-507-mg7fq9qx2q?start=2409.88&end=3267.52; *Democracy Now!*, “PBS Criticized for Excluding Latino, Native Voices from WWII Documentary,” April 13, 2007, https://www.democracynow.org/2007/4/13/pbs_criticized_for_excluding_latino_native; Defend the Honor: Claiming Space for Latinos and Latinas in Our Nation’s Consciousness, http://defendthehonor.org.

-<a name="86"></a><sup>86</sup> Julia Preston, “Four Centuries, Countless Influences: A PBS Series Documents the Story of Hispanics in America,” *New York Times*, September 15, 2013. *Latino Americans* is available through Kanopy: https://www.kanopy.com/product/latino-americans.
+<a name="86"></a><sup>86</sup> Julia Preston, “Four Centuries, Countless Influences: A PBS Series Documents the Story of Hispanics in America,” *New York Times*, September 15, 2013. *Latino Americans* está disponible a través de Kanopy: https://www.kanopy.com/product/latino-americans.

 <a name="87"></a><sup>87</sup> Jynnah Radford, “Key Findings about U.S. Immigrants,” *Pew Research Center*, June 17, 2019, https://www.pewresearch.org/fact-tank/2019/06/17/key-findings-about-u-s-immigrants/.